BNB powers the BNB Chain ecosystem and is the native coin of the BNB Beacon Chain and BNB Smart Chain. BNB has several use cases:

 Although initially based on the Ethereum network, the ERC-20 BNB tokens were later swapped with BEP-2 BNB at a 1:1 ratio.
 The BEP-2 BNB is the native coin of the Binance Chain, and the mainnet launch was announced on April 18th, 2019.

-In September 2020, Binance launched the BNB Smart Chain (BSC, formerly Binance Smart Chain), a blockchain network that runs in parallel with the BNB Beacon Chain.
+In September 2020, Binance launched the BNB Smart Chain, a blockchain network that runs in parallel with the BNB Beacon Chain.
 This means that you can now find BNB in three different forms:

 BNB BEP-2 on the BNB Beacon Chain (formerly Binance Chain).